hgminh95/blog/content/posts/which-loop-is-faster.md

 ## TLB misses

 The address refered by the application is virtual address.
 To access the memory, we actually need to translate them into physical address, by walking through the [page table](https://en.wikipedia.org/wiki/Page_tabl) (depsite the name, it is actually like a tree, hence "walking").
-Since page table can be very large (say we have 16GB of RAM, which each page is 4KB, you do the math), we have something called [Translation Lookaside Buffer or TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer) to cache the page table.
+Since page table can be very large (say we have 16GB of RAM, and each page is 4KB, you do the math), we have something called [Translation Lookaside Buffer or TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer) to cache the page table.
 TLB miss happen when we try to access a page which is not in TLB.

 Again, going back and forth between different pages won't help in this case either.